MrMuhammad69/MrMuhammad69/README.md

 - 💞️ Currently not looking to collaborate but open to ideas!
 - 📫 Reach me at: **ibneabdullatifjud@gmail.com**
 - 😄 Pronouns: MBAL
-- ⚡ Fun fact: I am the most uncreative person you know.
+- ⚡ Fun fact: Here you will only see clones of popular websites with functionalities of my likings that i make to test and nourish my skills.
+The websites that i make professionally are not public due to privacy reasons.

 <!---
 MrMuhammad69/MrMuhammad69 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.